Back in the mainstream finance world central banks control the money supply. They can, and do, print millions in new currency.

 Sometimes cryptocurrency price inflation is not a result of speculation but instead a function of failings in their code.

 Privacy-focused blockchain Zcash is a reliable top-10 crypto.
-But last year engineers discovered a software bug that could have allowed attackers to mint infinite tokens.
+But last year engineers discovered a that could have allowed attackers to mint infinite tokens.
 Without a fixed, inelastic money supply, cryptocurrencies are not deflationary.

 Are cryptocurrencies inflation-proof?
 No.

 But they are transparent about the source of their inflation and at least attempt to improve the issue by streamlining their structure.